×

 • Lubricates and cushions your joints.

-What Qualifies as “Water”?
+What Counts as Water?

 Drinking water, other beverages, and meals are all included in the total water you should consume daily.